|Rare Book & Manuscript Library|

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

-Identification of specific item; Date (if known); Gustave Toutant Beauregard papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.
+Identification of specific item; Date (if known); Robert P. York Collection of P. G. T. Beauregard Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Libraries.

 Ownership and Custodial History

 The papers were captured in 1865 by Col. R. P. York, 75th New York Volunteers, and passed on to his descendants.

 Columbia University Libraries, Rare Book and Manuscript Library